hogaur/hogaur.github.io/_posts/2015-06-15-understanding-gems-and-folder-structure.markdown

 section: 'Code'
 description: 'Some ice-breaking with ruby project structure'
 ---
+*Aimed at ice-breaking with ruby project structure*

 <body>
 <p>
-Everything is an object in ruby and thus visualising everything as an object and modeling your problem based on the principles of Object Oriented Programming (OOP) becomes very important.
+Everything is an object in ruby.

+Thus visualising everything as an object and modeling your problem based on the principles of Object Oriented Programming (OOP) becomes very important.
 During my second week at
 <a href="http://www.codeignition.co">Codeignition</a>, we started with a very simple problem and then extended it
 everyday to understand some OOP principles such as inheritance, namespacing and method overriding.
 Thanks to our mentor, <a href="http://www.sinisterlight.com">Shobhit Srivastava</a>, some software